Hong Kong reopens beaches, Beijing relaxes quarantine rules

 Districts have been sorted according to the perceived level of COVID-19 risk in each, and people living in districts in the highest categories are barred from leaving the city.
 A few communities where cases were discovered have been isolated.

-All residents are required to undergo three virus tests throughout the week as authorities seek to detect and isolate cases without imposing the sort of sweeping lockdowns seen in Shanghai and elsewhere.
+All residents are required to undergo three virus tests during the week as authorities seek to detect and isolate cases without imposing the sort of sweeping lockdowns seen in Shanghai and elsewhere.
 A negative test result obtained within the previous 48 hours is required to enter most public spaces.

 Beijing on Thursday reported just 50 new cases, eight of them asymptomatic.